kallielevy/Advertising-docs/Advertising/bingads-13/campaign-management-service/applyofflineconversionadjustments.md

   - python
 ---
 # ApplyOfflineConversionAdjustments Service Operation - Campaign Management
-Applies retract or restate offline conversion adjustments.
+Applies offline conversion adjustments.

+> [!NOTE]
+> Support for offline conversion adjustments is coming soon.
+This preview documentation is subject to change.

 This operation can be used to adjust the conversion time and value for offline conversions previously applied via the [ApplyOfflineConversions](applyofflineconversions.md) operation.